 The constraint of good temporal response for the enhanced resolution filters excludes the use of maximally-flat filters.
 Therefore, the passband will cause slight signal attenuation for signals near the cut-off frequency.
 One must be aware when using these filters that the highest frequencies passed may be slightly attenuated.
-The frequency response of a typical enhanced resolution filter (the 2-bit enhancement filter) is shown in Figure 81.
+The frequency response of a typical enhanced resolution filter (the 2-bit enhancement filter) is shown in Figure 88.
 The -3 dB cut-off frequency at 5.8% of the Nyquist frequency is marked.

 The filtering must be performed on finite record lengths, therefore the discontinuities at the ends of the record cause data to be corrupted at these points.
 These data points are not displayed by the oscilloscope and so the trace becomes slightly shorter after filtering.
 The number of samples lost is exactly equal to the length of the impulse response of the filter used, and thus varies between 2 and 117 samples.
 Because the oscilloscope has very long waveform memories this loss is not normally noticed (it is only 0.2% of a 50,000 point trace, at worst).
 However, it is possible to ask for filtering on a record so short that there would be no data output.
-The oscilloscope will not allow filtering in this case. ' 7
+The oscilloscope will not allow filtering in this case.

-FFT OPTION (WP02)

-The FFT option (WP02) adds the spectrum analysis capability to a 9420 or 9450.

-Spectra of single time-domain waveforms can be computed and displayed and Power Averages can be obtained over as many as 250 spectra.
+The FFT option (WP02) adds the spectrum analysis capability to 9424 oscilloscope.
+Spectra of single time-domain waveforms can be computed a displayed and Power Averages can be obtained over as many 50,000 spectra.
 This section describes the FFT option.
-The remote commands for the control of FFT processing as well as waveform transfer to and from a host computer are listed in the Remote Control Manual.

-FOURIER TRANSFORM Functions E and F (buttons (52)) can be defined as the fast Fourier transform of one of the source waveforms: Expand A, Expand B (50), Memory C, Memory D (51), Function E, Function F (52), Channel 1 and Channel 2 (53).

-Pressing Redefine (button (48)) while Function E or F is selected accesses the Fourier Transform menu (Figure 82).
+The remote commands the control of FFT processing as well as waveform transfer to a from a host computer are listed in the Remote Control Manual displayed and Power Averages can be obtained over as many 50,000 spectra.
+This section describes the FFT option.
+The remote commands the control of FFT processing as well as waveform transfer to a the control of FFT processing as well as waveform transfer to a Functions C, D, E and F (buttons (57) and (58)) can be defin as the fast Fourier transform of one of the source waveforms: 1 pand A, Expand B (56), Function C, Function D (57), Funct E, Function F (58), Channel 1 and Channel 2 (59), Channel and Channel 4 (60).
+Pressing Redefine (button (51)) while Function C, D, E or b selected accesses the Fourier Transform menu (Figure 89).
+LeCroy . r

-Definition of Function E

-Previoue Close: Fourier Transform
+Previous Currently used as: Compute

+FIELD R Next Class: Fourier Transform]

-FIELD R Тура: Power Spectrum
+Туре: Power Spectrum

-Mox number of points: 1000
+Previous VALUE (D) Max number of points: 1000

-Previoue VALUE Source: Channel 1
+Next Source: Channel 1

-Next Multiplication factor: 1.000 w 0
+Multiplication factor: 1.000 m ^o

-Additive constant: +0.000 se ^a V
+Additive constant: +0.000 so ^o V

-Window Type: Reotangular
+Window Type: Rectangular VALUES

-Zero Suppression: ON VALLES
+Cancel Zero Suppression: ON Average Arithmetio Extrema

-Concel

-Average Arithmetic Extrema

-Functions

-Return FE = PS(FFT(C1)) High Resolu Fourier Tro

-for 1000 points ΔP puiet = 50.0 kHz = 100 Hz FFT Power /
+Return FE = PS(FFT(C1)) for 1000 points Nyq ΔP uist = 50.0 kHz = 100 Hz Functions Enhanced Re Fourier Tra FFT Power A

-THE FFT M
+THE FFT ME Figure 89 ENU